Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-If you've been looking for a typical African adventure, you've come to the right place, because Wild Voyager provides the best Botswana and Victoria Falls Safari to meet all your expectations and much more.
-One of the most fun-packed Victoria Falls and Botswana packages, this tour will take you on a beautiful journey that you'll never forget.
+If you’ve been looking for a typical African adventure, you’ve come to the right place, because Wild Voyager provides the best Botswana and Victoria Falls safaris to meet all your expectations and much more.
+One of the most fun-packed Victoria Falls and Botswana packages, this tour will take you on a beautiful journey that you’ll never forget.

 Botswana has so much to offer that it becomes difficult to make a list of it in a finite number of words.
-Its vast wilderness, diversity in wildlife and landscapes, and well-preserved ecological balance- all of these combine to give you the perfect Victoria Falls Botswana tour.
+Its vast wilderness, diversity in wildlife and landscapes, and well-preserved ecological balance combine to give you the perfect Victoria Falls, Botswana, tour.

-The Victoria Falls is a gushing waterfall that can be seen from far-off.
+Victoria Falls is a gushing waterfall that can be seen from far away.
 An entire rainforest thrives on the mist given off by the majestic Victoria Falls, whose glory precedes it.